emhastings/emhastings.github.io/_costuming/tall-tales.md

 ---

-I designed costumes for JT, young Mary Ann, and Lallie from Robert Schenkkan's _The Kentucky Cycle Part Two: Tall Tales_ as part of a course project for my costume design course at Knox.
+I designed costumes for JT, young Mary Ann, and Lallie from Robert Schenkkan's _The Kentucky Cycle Part Two: Tall Tales_ as part of a course project for my costume design course at Knox in 2012.

 {% include gallery caption="" layout=""%}